anchore/scan-action/CONTRIBUTING.md

 ## Test your changes

 Ensure that your changes have passed the test suite.
-For more information on working with this project's tests, see https://github.com/anchore/scan-action/tree/main/tests#developing-tests.
+For more information on working with this project's tests, see [Developing Tests](./tests/README.md#developing-tests).

 ## Document your changes